Jennie Eirian Davies: Personal life

 She married Reformed minister and poet, James Eirian Davies, in 1949.
 They had two sons, Sion Eirian and Guto Davies, born 1954 (right before Jennie stood for office the first time) and 1958 (not long after her second time as a candidate for office).
-Her son Siôn Eirian writes screenplays and translates plays into Welsh.
+Her son Siôn Eirian wrote screenplays and translated plays into Welsh.

 Jennie Eirian Davies died suddenly in 1982, age 57.
 There is a memorial plaque for her in front of a church at Llanpumsaint.